-The development and research into new materials led, over recent decades, to a widespread use of composite fiber-reinforced materials in the world of civil construction, including fiberglass materials (GFRP).
-The properties of these materials cannot be subjected to corrosion, not being conductive, and easily to demolish in spite of the use of steel elements, favoured their use in specific context particularly in underground works, where aggressive environments or stray currents should prevail.
-This article explains the use of GFRP elements in the field of tunnels construction with TBM tunneling and in particular, the execution of lining with precast segments.
-In this context, the use of bars and GFRP nets could replace totally the traditional steel reinforcement or constitute strengthening components to overlap steel armature.
+This article explains the use of GFRP elements in the field of tunnels construction with TBM tunnelling and in particular, the execution of lining with precast segments.
+In this context, the use of GFRP bars and nets could replace totally the traditional steel reinforcement or constitute strengthening components to overlap steel armature.
 The use of precast reinforced segments with fiberglass bars could be useful in highly aggressive environments, such as in marine tunnels, or as electric discontinuity elements in railway tunnels, where the entire GFRP lining ring represents an efficient "dielectric joint" towards stray currents.
-Instead, the use of GFRP nets is quite appropriate in protecting the edges of the segments, considering the possibility of reducing the values of concrete cover usually provided for metal reinforcements.
-Finally, the implementation of fiberglass reinforcement is favorable in circumstances where partial demolition of lining structures are provided, for example, in achievement of niches and by-pass, or in accomplishment of temporary works, such as launching ramp for TBM throw consequently removed or metal frameworks aimed at the startup of the excavation.
-This article will detail the various practical instances clarifying the strengths.
-In addition, after describing the technical specifications of the materials used, the article illustrates the project practices and the calculation methodologies applied, as well as the evidences deriving from experimental tests.
+Instead, the use of GFRP nets is quite appropriate in protecting the edges of the segments, considering the possibility of reducing the concrete cover usually provided for metal reinforcements.
+Finally, the implementation of fiberglass reinforcement is favourable in circumstances where partial demolition of lining structures are to be considered, as for instance for construction of niches and by-pass, or in accomplishment of temporary works, such as launching ramp for TBM to be then removed or metal pushing frameworks at the start-up of the excavation.
+After describing the technical specifications of the materials used, the article illustrates the project practices and the calculation methodologies applied, as well as the evidences derived from experimental tests.